-- The first step in registration is checking the availability of the proposed company name and selecting up to six names in order of preference.
+- At the outset, the primary first step in registration is confirming the availability of the proposed company name and the selection of up to six names in order of preference.

-- Once the proposed name is approved or is available, we shall apply for OPC registration.
+- Once the proposed name is approved or is available, we apply for the OPC registration.

-- OPC is incorporated within 10 – 15 business days from date of application.
+- OPC is incorporated within 10 – 15 business days from the date of application.

 - Proposed name of the company and the list of activities that the company will be engaged in.